Sign up for a Demo

 Billy provides basic certificate collection and expiration tracking, but no fraud detection capabilities, no direct Carrier verification, and no Smart COI technology or real-time monitoring.

-It accepts Vendor-submitted certificates without validation, leaving you exposed to fraudulent or altered documents.
-If a Tenant's policy gets cancelled mid-lease, Billy won't detect this until you manually request an updated certificate.
+It accepts Subcontractor-submitted certificates without validation, leaving you exposed to fraudulent or altered documents.
+If a Subcontractor's policy gets cancelled mid-lease, Billy won't detect this until you manually request an updated certificate.

 Pricing